 Are Exit Tickets Effective?

-Exit tickets can be an incredibly effective classroom assessment tool, but how effective they are really comes down to how you use them!
+How effective this formative assessment tool really is for your classroom comes down to how you use them!
 Here are some of the Teach Starter teacher team’s best tricks for getting the most out of your exit tickets!